Kmac907/Speedtest-Graph/README.md

 Workflow
 - bash script creates a csv file and appends the results to it at a chosen interval
-- Graph script pulls the data from the csv and creates graphs viewable from a web browser with automatic updates at a chosen interval
+- graph script pulls the data from the csv and creates graphs viewable from a web browser with automatic updates at a chosen interval

 Bash Script
 - checks to see if a csv file already exists.
 If not it creates one